Sai Gattupalli, Ph.D.

 The technologies we build for learning carry the values of their creators—and those values determine whose knowledge counts, whose voices are heard, and whose futures are possible.

-Sai Gattupalli, Ph.D. is an educational technology researcher and learning scientist specializing in the design and evaluation of artificial intelligence systems that advance educational equity and human flourishing.
-As Principal Scientist and Director of the Society & AI Research Group, he conducts rigorous scholarship examining how AI mediates knowledge creation, pedagogical practice, and educational access across diverse cultural and institutional contexts.
+Sai Gattupalli, Ph.D. is an educational technology researcher and learning scientist whose work focuses on how artificial intelligence reshapes learning, knowledge, and access.
+As Principal Research Scientist and Director of the Society & AI Research Group, he studies how AI can support educational equity, human flourishing, and more accountable public uses of technology across schools, communities, and institutions.

 Education